Generic Name and Formulations:

 <18yrs: not established.

-Increased risk of disabling and potentially irreversible adverse reactions (including tendinitis/tendon rupture [esp. in patients >60yrs, or those with kidney, heart or lung transplants], peripheral neuropathy, or CNS effects); discontinue immediately if signs/symptoms occur.
+Increased risk of disabling and potentially irreversible adverse reactions (including tendinitis/tendon rupture [esp. in patients >60yrs, or those with kidney, heart or lung transplants], peripheral neuropathy, or CNS/psychiatric effects); discontinue immediately if signs/symptoms occur.
 Epilepsy or predisposition to convulsions.
 History of myasthenia gravis; avoid.
 History of QT prolongation, ventricular arrhythmias, proarrhythmic conditions (eg, bradycardia, acute myocardial ischemia), electrolyte disorders (eg, hypokalemia, or hypomagnesemia); avoid.
 Do not exceed recommended dose and length of therapy esp. in renal or hepatic impairment; may increase QT prolongation.
+Monitor blood glucose in diabetic patients; discontinue if hypoglycemia occurs.
 Discontinue at 1st sign of a skin rash, jaundice, or any other hypersensitivity.
 Maintain adequate hydration.
 Avoid excessive sun or UV light.
 Elderly.
 Pregnancy (Cat.C), nursing mothers: not recommended.

 Avoid drugs that prolong QTc interval (eg, Class IA or Class III antiarrhythmics, erythromycin, antipsychotics, tricyclics).
-Separate dosing of magnesium- or aluminum-containing antacids and didanosine, sucralfate, iron, zinc, other metal cations (do not take within 3hrs before or 2hrs after gemifloxacin).
+Separate dosing of magnesium- or aluminum-containing antacids and didanosine (buffered forms), sucralfate, iron, zinc, other metal cations (do not take within 3hrs before or 2hrs after gemifloxacin).
 Potentiated by probenecid.
 Increased risk of tendinitis/tendon rupture with corticosteroids.
+Concomitant antidiabetics may increase blood glucose disturbances.
 Monitor warfarin.

-Diarrhea, rash, nausea, urticaria, headache, abdominal pain, vomiting, dizziness, elevated liver enzymes; photosensitivity (discontinue if occurs), tendinitis/tendon rupture, torsades de pointes, peripheral neuropathy, convulsions, C. difficile-associated diarrhea.
+Diarrhea, rash, nausea, urticaria, headache, abdominal pain, vomiting, dizziness, elevated liver enzymes; tendinitis/tendon rupture, peripheral neuropathy, CNS effects, phototoxicity (discontinue if occurs), QT prolongation, C. difficile-associated diarrhea, dysglycemia.

 Endocrinology Advisor Articles